mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/login-cluster/index.md

    ![Generate Kubernetes Token](/dkp/kommander/1.4/img/generate-kubernetes-token.png)

-1. As a user having access to the management cluster, and wanting to generate a kubeconfig for this cluster, select the `Main` cluster and log in using an identity provider.
+1. Login using an identity provider.

    ![Login Identity Provider](/dkp/kommander/1.4/img/login-identity-provider.png)

-1. Attach `kubectl` to the cluster using the interface instructions.
+1. Attach `kubectl` to the cluster using the instructions provided in the UI.

    ![Connection Instructions](/dkp/kommander/1.4/img/kubectl-connection-instructions.png)